-Screenings may find a need for the following services .:
+Screenings may find a need for the following services, as well as others:

-- Diagnosis of and treatment for defects in vision and hearing, including eyeglasses and hearing aids. - Dental care, at as early an age as necessary, needed for relief of pain and infections, restoration of teeth and maintenance of dental health. - Immunizations.
-(If it is determined at the time of screening that immunization is needed and appropriate to provide at the time of screening, then immunization treatment must be provided at that time.)
+- Diagnosis of and treatment for impairments in vision and hearing, including eyeglasses and hearing aids. - Dental care, at as early an age as necessary, needed for relief of pain and infections, restoration of teeth and maintenance of dental health. - Immunizations (if it is determined at the time of screening that immunization is needed and appropriate to provide at the time of screening, then immunization treatment must be provided at that time).